patrykneubauerdev/KeepFrame/README.md

 - **Year filtering** - declutter photos from one specific year at a time
 - **Sort order** - newest first, oldest first, or shuffled randomly
 - **Session history** - browse every past session with a per-photo thumbnail grid
+- **Session complete screen** - celebratory summary at the end of a session, with the option to review the trash before finalizing deletions
 - **Compact number formatting** - large counts displayed as `1.2k`, `2.5M`
 - **Glass effect UI** - iOS 26 `.glassEffect` modifier used throughout the interface
 - **Dark mode only** - enforced via `.preferredColorScheme(.dark)` with a custom turquoise palette